Line setup wizard

 Include this line determines which lines are included in the calculation.
 The wizard presents a list of all lines in the model, allowing you to exclude certain of them.
 For example, you may be modelling both moorings and flow lines and wish to include only the moorings.

-Having chosen a target variable (other than no target), you define a corresponding target value.
+When a target variable is specified, you must also define a corresponding target value.

-For the tension and declination targets, you must also define where on the line the target variable is calculated, using the line end and arc length fields.
+You must also define where on the line the target variable is calculated, using the line end and arc length fields.
 The arc length is measured from the given line end.
-For the horizontal end force target, you need specify only the line end, either end A or end B.

 Line section to be modified